 Last updated: April 2026.
 Written by Josh Hutcheson.
-See our review methodology.
+See our review methodology and full DataCamp review.

 DataCamp structures every course around interactive coding exercises.
 Each lesson presents a short concept, then immediately asks you to write code in a browser-based environment.
 This design keeps you actively engaged rather than passively watching.
-The platform covers over 400 courses, all focused on data-related skills: Python, R, SQL, machine learning, and business intelligence tools.
+The platform covers more than 670 courses, all focused on data-related skills: Python, R, SQL, machine learning, and business intelligence tools.
 Courses are typically 3-4 hours long and broken into small, digestible chapters.

 Coursera takes a different approach.
 Courses come from universities like Stanford, Duke, and the University of Michigan, or from companies like Google and IBM.
 Instructors are professors and industry practitioners who bring academic rigor and real-world perspective.
 A Coursera specialization might run 4-6 months and go far deeper into theory, research methodology, and applied projects than any single DataCamp track.